i18next/react-i18next-gitbook/latest/withtranslation-hoc.md

 ```

 {% hint style="info" %}
 Not using Suspense you will need to handle the not ready state yourself by eg. render a loading component as long `props.tReady === false` .
-Not doing so will result in rendering your translations before they loaded which will cause save missing be called although translations exists \(just yet not loaded\).
+Not doing so will result in rendering your translations before they loaded which will cause save missing be called although translations exist \(just yet not loaded\).
 {% endhint %}

 ## How to